Connect with us

 on

 by Andrea Murdock Alpini.
 Translation from Italian by Cristian Pellegrini.
-Photos courtesy of Alexandre Legrix.
+Historical photos courtesy of the D. Galon Archives.
+Wreck photos courtesy of Alexandre Legrix.
 Lead image: historic photo of the SS Burdigala.

 It was 1898 and at Ferdinand Schichau’s shipyard the hull of the SS Kaiser Friedrich was laid down.
 The vessel was to be launched during the same year for Norddeutscher Lloyd in Bremen as a ship for transoceanic transport of up to 1,350 passengers.
 The Kaiser Friedrich was equipped with a steam propulsion system generated by quadruple-expansion engines giving power to two propellers.